 And in that respect, it’s not just a challenge that the Bible speaks in an ancient idiom.
 It’s also an opportunity for us to think about what God is like in our here and now.

-So this may be a new way of thinking, but don’t let that throw you cause the problem may be that you’re just not aware of something that people do and how they think about the Bible.
-It’s new for you.
+So this may be a new way of thinking, but don’t let that throw you because the problem may be that you’re just not aware of something that people do and how they think about the Bible.
+It’s new to you.
 And it’s also about trusting God, not the Bible.
 But then the question is how to work the Bible into that conversation.

 How can I trust the Bible?